 Enriching college curricula to raise awareness of the role of standards and standardization in science, technology, engineering, and math (STEM), and law, public policy, business, and other related or multi-disciplinary fields.

-The Notice of Federal Funding Opportunity (NOFO) announcing the FY18 Program was released on February 16, 2018; the deadline for proposals is Monday, April 16, 2018.
+The Notice of Federal Funding Opportunity (NOFO) announcing the FY20 Program was released on April 16, 2020; the deadline for proposals was Monday, June 24, 2020.